Privacy preservation in continuous-time average consensus algorithm via deterministic additive obfuscation signals: Privacy preservation evaluation

 \section{Privacy preservation evaluation}

-In this section, we evaluate the privacy preservation properties of the modified average consensus algorithm~\eqref{eq::consensus-modified} against malicious internal agent $1$ and a malicious external agent whose knowledge sets are either of the two cases given in Definition~\ref{def::know}.
-From the perspective of a malicious agent interested in private reference value of another agent $i\in\VV$, the dynamical system to observe is~\eqref{eq::consensus-modified} with ${x}^i$ as the internal state, ($f^i$, $g^i$, $\{{y}^j\}_{j\in\mathcal{N}_{\textup{out}}^i}$) as the inputs and ${y}^i$ as the measured output.
+In this section, we evaluate the privacy preservation properties of the modified average consensus algorithm~\eqref{eq::consensus-modified} against an internal eavesdropper $1$ and an external eavesdropper whose knowledge sets are either of the two cases given in Definition~\ref{def::know}.
+From the perspective of an eavesdropper interested in private reference value of another agent $i\in\VV$, the dynamical system to observe is~\eqref{eq::consensus-modified} with ${x}^i$ as the internal state, ($f^i$, $g^i$, $\{{y}^j\}_{j\in\mathcal{N}_{\textup{out}}^i}$) as the inputs and ${y}^i$ as the measured output.
 When inputs and measured outputs over some finite time interval (resp. infinite time) are known, the traditional observability (resp. detectability) tests (see~\cite{RH-AJK:77},\cite{EDS:13}) can determine whether the initial conditions of the system can be identified.
-However, here the inputs $f^i$ and $g^i:\real_{\geq0}\to\real$ of agent $i\in\VV$ are not available to the malicious agent.
-All is known is the conditions~\eqref{eq::local_beta-i} and~\eqref{eq::nec-suf-admin-sig} that specify the perturbation signals.
-With regard to inputs $\{{y}^j\}_{j\in\mathcal{N}_{\textup{out}}^i}$ and output $y^i$, an external agent should intercept these signals while the internal malicious agent $1$ has only access to these inputs if it is an in-neighbor of agent $i$ and all the out-neighbors of agent $i$ (e.g., in Fig.~\ref{fig::k-anom}, agent $1$ is an in-neighbor of agent $2$ and all the out-neighbors of agent~$2$).
+However, here the inputs $f^i$ and $g^i:\real_{\geq0}\to\real$ of agent $i\in\VV$ are not available to the eavesdropper.
+All is known is the conditions~\eqref{eq::local_beta-i} and~\eqref{eq::nec-suf-admin-sig} that specify the obfuscation signals.
+With regard to inputs $\{{y}^j\}_{j\in\mathcal{N}_{\textup{out}}^i}$ and output $y^i$, an external agent should intercept these signals while the internal eavesdropper $1$ has only access to these inputs if it is an in-neighbor of agent $i$ and all the out-neighbors of agent $i$ (e.g., in Fig.~\ref{fig::k-anom}, agent $1$ is an in-neighbor of agent $2$ and all the out-neighbors of agent~$2$).